Professional Developments for Disordered Eating

 Pervasive Arousal Withdrawal Syndrome (PAWS) was formally understood as Pervasive Refusal Syndrome (PRS), and much of the available literature uses this term.
 However, as ‘pervasive refusal’ implies behavioural controllability it is now commonly understood and referred to as PAWS.
 This is experienced as less blaming and therefore more clinically helpful.

-• Share findings of helpful best practice in the treatment of PAWS for consideration and/or application across a range of care settings.
+- Share findings of helpful best practice in the treatment of PAWS for consideration and application across a range of care settings.

-Since embarking on this learning, the NENC Provider Collaborative has successfully offered inpatient treatment for an individual with PAWS.
-This is significant because it represents a shorter treatment duration than is typically experienced by those with PAWS (less than 11 months) but especially, because it has been possible to deliver this care close to home.
+You can view the final document here: Pervasive Arousal Withdrawal Syndrome (PAWS): practice considerations for the management of PAWSSince embarking on this learning, the NENC Provider Collaborative has successfully offered local inpatient treatment for an individual with PAWS.
+This is significant because it represents a shorter treatment duration than is typically experienced by those with PAWS (less than 11 months compared with >18 months) and it was possible to deliver this care close to home.

 Both our RISH and PAWS documents include advice relating to reducing restrictive practice interventions relative to the disorder.
 These have authorship support from Sarah Fuller, Advanced Specialist Dietitian and Research Fellow with Imperial College London who has been pivotal in advancing the understanding of restrictive practice research in the UK.